-The research was conducted collaboratively by a team, with each author contributing to various aspects such as developing the research strategy, conducting practical experiments, collecting data, and drafting the manuscript.
-Furthermore, it was ensured that all authors reviewed and approved the final version of the manuscript before submission.
+The research was conducted collaboratively by the team. with each author contributing to various aspects such as developing the research strategy. conducting practical experiments. collecting data. and drafting the manuscript.
+Furthermore. it is confirmed that all authors have reviewed and approved the final version of the manuscript before submission.